World premiere 91 years later: Theo Kreiten's Fantasy for piano | The China Post

 and the will to live

 The circle closes.
 Before the concert in Düsseldorf, Gilbert von Studnitz ceremoniously turned over his grandfather’s score to the city government.
-The OdL will record the work on October 1 at the Cologne Music Academy and make a CD.
+The OdL will record the work and make a CD.
 Should a publisher be interested in it, it can be shared by other pianists, orchestras and audiences.

 It would be worth it.
 Theo Kreiten’s Fantasy for Piano and Orchestra is bursting with the zeitgeist of the 1920s, a time of innocence between the world wars when hardly anyone could imagine the coming catastrophe.